nbaars/owasp-dependency-check-as-one/README.md

 - Easy to use
 - Every day there is a new image waiting to be used in your CI environment
-- Scanner runs offline
+- Scanner runs offline (database is contained in the image)
-- Fast
+- Fast (no need to wait to download the CVEs)
-- No need to setup a database with persistent storage etc to hold the configuration
+- No need to setup a database with persistent storage etc to hold the configuration.
 - No need to configure a central database as described [here](https://jeremylong.github.io/DependencyCheck/data/database.html).

 ### Updates